lukovi4/pardizan-portfolio/src/content/home/home.md

 and understand how user needs, business priorities, and technical constraints shape a product.

-I’ve also created and launched web services and mobile products of my own.
-Some succeeded; others taught me the cost of chasing perfection before launch.
-That experience changed how I work: define a thoughtful first version, get it into people’s hands, and use what I learn to guide its development.
-I’m still drawn to unfamiliar markets, complex product architecture, and finding unconventional solutions—with success measured by how well they work in practice.
+I also have experience launching my own web services and mobile products, with both successes and setbacks along the way.
+That experience taught me the cost of chasing perfection and shaped how I work: focus on what matters, deliver a considered solution, and keep improving it based on real use.
+I enjoy finding better ways for products to work — whether that means simplifying an everyday interaction, refining an existing flow, or shaping something new.